joelonsql/meson-rerun-failed-tests/README.md

 # Meson Rerun Failed Tests

+⚠️ **IMPORTANT NOTICE** ⚠️

+🔔 This tool is intended as a temporary solution until Meson implements native support for re-running failed tests.
+If/when Meson adds this functionality, this repository will be deprecated in favor of the official implementation, as that would provide a more integrated and maintainable solution.
+Please check Meson's documentation to see if this feature is now available before using this tool.

 A Python script that helps you find out faster if your "totally going to work this time" fix actually worked.

 ## Table of Contents